configcat/docs/website/docs/sdk-reference/csharp.md

 [See below](#polling-modes) for details.

 :::caution
-We strongly recommend you to use the ConfigCatClient as a singleton object in your application
+We strongly recommend you to use the `ConfigCatClient` as a Singleton object in your application.
+If you want to use multiple SDK Keys in the same application, create only one `ConfigCatClient` per SDK Key.
 :::

 ## Anatomy of `GetValue()`, `GetValueAsync()`